 Step definitions are like code-behind for the scenarios defined in step definition scrips.
 They provide the glue that makes them runnable in the application.
 Their function is to translate readable texts into runnable actions.
 For example, step definitions for used example could be as follows:

-require 'calabash-android/calabash_steps' Then /^I set screen to portrait$/ do perform_action('set_activity_orientation', 'portrait') end Then /^I set screen to landscape$/ do perform_action('set_activity_orientation', 'landscape') end Then /^I hide keyboard$/ do hide_soft_keyboard() end
+require 'calabash-android/calabash_steps' Then /^I set the screen to portrait$/ do perform_action('set_activity_orientation', 'portrait') end Then /^I set the screen to landscape$/ do perform_action('set_activity_orientation', 'landscape') end Then /^I hide the keyboard$/ do hide_soft_keyboard() end

-We’ll take a look of steps “I set screen to portrait/landscape” and “I hide keyboard” examples below.
+We’ll take a look of steps “I set the screen to portrait/landscape” and “I hide the keyboard” examples below.

 Calabash Architecture / Infrastructure – How Calabash Works on Real Devices